 There are 48 dams in Lincoln County according to the DNR, but most do not pose a significant hazard if they would fail.
 These dams serve many useful purposes including agricultural uses, providing recreational areas, electrical power generation, erosion control, water level control, and flood control.
 According to the DNR, Lincoln County has 16 large dams (see Map 4), 24 small dams and the others were not classified.
 The Wisconsin DNR regulates all dams on waterways to some degree; however the small dams are not stringently regulated for safety purposes.
 The Federal Energy Regulatory Commission has jurisdiction over large dams that produce hydroelectricity.
-Jersey, King, Spirit River Reservoir, Tomahawk (Pride's) and Upper Grandfather Falls all have current FERC licenses.
-Licenses for Alexander and Grandmother Falls appear to have expired, and Merrill's FERC status is unknown.
+Alexander, Grandmother Falls, Jersey, King, Merrill, Rice, Spirit River Reservoir, Tomahawk (Pride's) and Upper Grandfather Falls all have FERC licenses.